 A Quick Summary

 Arlo Baby is now available on Amazon (Check latest price).
 It includes the baby monitor plus one character skin of your choice.
-A larger kit, which will include the tablet for monitoring and a table mount will also be available in the future.
+A larger kit, which will include the tablet for monitoring and a table mount will also be available in the near future.